RC Arbaâ

+History

-In 2012, RC Arba finished first in the Groupe Centre of the 2011-12 Ligue Nationale du Football Amateur to win promotion to the Algerian Ligue Professionnelle 2, marking their return to the second division after a twelve-year absence.
+In 2012, RC Arba finished first in the Groupe Centre of the 2011–12 Ligue Nationale du Football Amateur to win promotion to the Algerian Ligue Professionnelle 2, marking their return to the second division after a twelve-year absence.
 The following season, they finished second in the 2012-13 Algerian Ligue Professionnelle 2 to win promotion to the Algerian Ligue Professionnelle 1 for the first time.

-On July 18, 2021, RC Arbaâ promoted to the Algerian Ligue Professionnelle 1.
+On July 18, 2021, RC Arbaâ were promoted to the Algerian Ligue Professionnelle 1.

-Players

-Algerian teams are limited to two foreign players.
-The squad list includes only the principal nationality of each player;